-Illustration of a confident woman walking away from frustrated men, symbolizing female empowerment and independence.
-Text reads: 'How to Break Your Addiction to Male Attention and Approval: 6 Ways to Escape the Pick-Me Scam' and 'MyFemspiration'.
+Illustration of a confident woman walking away from a confused men, symbolizing female empowerment and independence.
+Text reads: 'Why You Crave Male Attention (And How to Stop)' and 'MyFemspiration'.

 Empowerment